 It is always important to have a trustworthy lawyer and real estate agent working with you when buying real estate in Costa Rica, but it is also wise to familiarize yourself with the process of purchasing property in Costa Rica so that you can understand what is going on and better manage the transaction to ensure your real estate investment is secure.

 It is important to address the significance of property rights, to understand why it is so crucial that the transfer process be completed properly.
 Real estate generates wealth in an economy because it can be owned, bought or sold, and that ownership can be enforced, guaranteeing security of purchase.
 Costa Rica has the stability, and legal structure to be able to guarantee that ownership, although disputes can arise on occasion due to poor documentation, or undocumented changes in the past.
 For this reason it is imperative that the registration process be followed to the letter to ensure that the legal system will stand behind you in case of a dispute.
+One of our favorite Costa Rica Realtors – Joshua ten Brink, tells us to never forget that the process is key in Costa Rica.

 There is still some property which is not yet titled in Costa Rica, though it may be tempting if you’re offered a good deal, it is extremely risky to purchase un-titled.
 The problem arises because all property must be legally registered and if it is not, it does not exist under the law, and therefore the legal system will not grant ownership.
+You may need title insurance in Costa Rica.

 Registration of the property is the number one most important thing in Costa Rica, more important than the actual deed to the property.
 All property is registered at the Registro Publico, so you will begin your title search there, and obtain the escritura, a written title document that details the property and how it is registered in the Registro Pubilco.
 The escritura defines the property, including whether it’s commercial or residential, the location, land size, etc. It also states the current owner.
 But most importantly it outlines all liens, mortgages, or other encumbrances against the property.
 If issues arise during this initial background check they must be addressed before proceeding further.
 These are the sorts of things which could cause disputes regarding the ownership of the property at a later time.